cruising-altitude/SimpleModern/README.md

 ## Change log

++ 1.1.10 (2025-01-18): Explicitly set the VerticalAlign property of pagination text controls to "Middle" for alignment with other UI elements.
+The default VerticalAlign behaviour of modern text controls, unless explicitly set, appears to have changed from Middle to Top.
+No other changes or fixes.
 + 1.1.9 (2024-12-12): Tabular data previous/next page navigation functions now prevent rage clicks.
 + 1.1.8 (2024-12-11): Further usability and UI fine-tuning
 + 1.1.7 (2024-12-03):